-- 1. Shutdown the Host Operating System, using your site specific procedures.
+- 1. Shutdown the Host Operating System, using your site-specific procedures.
 Once the Operating System has halted, power-off the SGI System enclosure. - 2.
-If necessary, install the SGI Fibre Channel host adapter, and the optical to electrical Media Interface Adapter (MIA).
+If necessary, install the SGI Fibre Channel host adapter, and the optical to electrical Media Interface Adapter (MIA), FCAL only.
 The MIA should be secured to the host adapter with its two attached fastening screws.
-The MIA is available from SGI using the following part number: X-F-OE-KIT.

-- 3. Before starting the Host System, connect the optical cables from the RAID Controller to the hub.
-Then connect the Fibre Channel Host adapter on the SGI enclosure to the hub with an optical cable. - 4.
-Once the cables are securely connected, power-on the SGI enclosure and start the operating system. - 5.
+The MIA is available from SGI using the following part number: X-F-OE-KIT - 3.
+Before starting the Host System, connect the optical cable(s) from the RAID Controller to the hub or switch.
+Then connect the Fibre Channel Host adapter in the SGI enclosure to the hub or switch with an optical cable. - 4.
+Once the cable(s) are securely connected, power-on the SGI enclosure and start the operating system. - 5.
 Once the bootstrap process has completed, login to the system as superuser (root).